Improving the Performance of Echo State Networks Through State Feedback: Benchmark Test Results

 \section{Benchmark Test Results}

 We conducted numerical demonstrations of ESNs with feedback by focusing on three distinct tasks: the Mackey-Glass task, the Nonlinear Channel Equalization task, and the Coupled Electric Drives task.
 These tasks are elaborated in the supplementary material of the reference \cite{Hulser:2023} for the first two and in \cite{Wigren:2017} for the latter.
 Each task represents a unique class of problems.
 The Mackey-Glass task exemplifies a highly nonlinear chaotic system, challenging the ESN's ability to handle complex dynamics.
 The Nonlinear Channel Equalization task involves the recovery of a discrete signal from a nonlinear channel, testing the ESN's proficiency in signal processing.
 Finally, the Coupled Electric Drives task is focused on system identification for a nonlinear stochastic system, evaluating the ESN's performance in modeling and memory retention.
 Together, these three tasks provide a comprehensive evaluation of ESNs, covering aspects like nonlinear modeling, system memory, and advanced signal processing.
 This multifaceted approach ensures a thorough assessment of ESN capabilities across various complex systems.
+We provide a comprehensive table of the simulation parameters we use for each task in Table \ref{tab1}, as well as a comprehensive table of the error measures for our simulations in Table \ref{tab2} toward the end of the section.

 The Mackey-Glass task requires the ESN to approximate a chaotic dynamical system described by $y(t)$ in the Mackey-Glass equation: